arunasradv/PeasantRevenge/README.md

   - enableOtherNobleTraitsChangeAfterNobleExecution - If this value is false, traits of other notables will not change due another notable peasant execution in the same village.
   - lordTraitChangeWhenLordExecuteRevengerAfterOrBeforeQuest -
   - lordCanTryAsManyTimesToPersuadeTheNotable - when player try to persuade peasant to revenge or not , he can try it only limited times. (reset after game reload)
+  - lordTryPersuadeNotableProbability - hero (when in the village) will try to persuade the notable peasant to be able to revenge or not to revenge.
   - ai - AI parameters, what can have several values (the lists);
 	  - partyLordLetNotableToKillTheCriminalEvenIfOtherConditionsDoNotLet -
 	  - settlementLordLetNotableToKillTheCriminalEvenIfOtherConditionsDoNotLet -